schmiedc/OrgaMapper/index.md

 # Easy to use plugin for analysing organelle position

 The aim of the OrgaMapper workflow is to measure and map organelle distribution within cells with ease.
-The distance of the organelles are related to the nucleus using location or signal intensity.
+The distance of the organelles are related to the nucleus using location and signal intensity.
+Optionally the distance from the membrane edge can be used for distance measurements based on location and signal intensity

 <img src="images/OrgaMapperIntro.png" alt="Intro" class="inline"/>

 ## Core features of OrgaMapper

-- Easy to use Java Swing based graphical user interface
+- Easy to use Java Swing based graphical user interface.
-- Interactive adjustment of segmentation over entire dataset
+- Interactive adjustment of segmentation over entire dataset.
+- Optional loading of external segmentations and/or detection.
-- Batch processing executed from main interface
+- Batch processing executed from main interface.
-- Settings are saved automatically for easy reproduction
+- Settings are saved automatically for easy reproduction.
-- Easy to use Shiny App for data analysis
+- Easy to use Shiny App for data analysis.

 [Link to OrgaMapper repository](https://github.com/schmiedc/OrgaMapper)<br>
 [Link to Shiny App repository](https://github.com/schmiedc/OrgaMapper_Rshiny)

 ## OrgaMapper at a glance

+### Segmentation & Detection

 The image analysis plugin solves 3 core image analysis tasks:

-**1. Nucleus segmentation:** The nucleus is segmented using an intensity threshold.
+1. Nucleus segmentation: The nucleus is segmented using an intensity threshold.
 Nuclei at the edge of the field of view are rejected.
 The generated masks are filtered for size and shape.

-**2. Cell segmentation:** Cells are segmented using an intensity threshold.
+2. Cell segmentation: Cells are segmented using an intensity threshold.
 Touching cells are separated using a marker controlled watershed.
 The cell ROIs are filtered such that each cell contains 1 nucleus.
 Cells are further filered by size and shape.

-**3. Organelle detection:** We use a blob detection to detect individual organelles to locate their number and the position within the cell.
+3. Organelle detection: We use a blob detection to detect individual organelles to locate their number and the position within the cell.

+External segmentations and detections: Segmentations of nuclei and/or cells as well as the detection of organelles can be provided externally.

+### Measurements

-The generated masks and ROIs are then used to perform the following measurements:
+The masks and detections ROIs are then used to perform the following measurements:

+1. Nucleus Mask:
+  - Nucleus center of mass.

-1. Filtered cell ROIs:
+2. Filtered cell ROIs:
+  - Cell area.
+  - Ferets diameter.
+  - Mean intensity of the organelle channel.
-  - Intensity of the organelle channel and an optional measurement channel.
+  - Optional: Mean intensity of the measurement channel.
-  - Ferets diameter as well as the cell area.

-2. Filtered cell ROIs & Nucleus Mask:
+3. Detections in cytoplasm, Filtered cell ROIs and Nucleus mask
-  - Compute euclidean distance map (EDM) from edge of nucleus masks.
+  - Euclidean distance map (EDM) from edge of nucleus masks.
+  - Optional: EDM from the edge of the cell mask.
-  - Measure distance of each organelle detection based on EDM.
+  - Distance of each organelle detection based on EDM(s).
+  - Signal value at the detection location in organelle channel.
-  - Extract signal value and distance of the organelle channel and an optional measurement channel.
+  - Optional: Signal value at the detection location in measurement channel.

+4. Filtered cell ROIs and Nucleus mask
+  - For each pixel in the cytoplasm the distance based on the EDM(s) is extracted
+  - For each pixel in the cytoplasm the signal value is measured.

-3. Outside of unfilte1. red cell ROIs:
+5. Outside of unfiltered cell ROIs:
-  - Background of the organelle channel and an optional measurement channel.
+  - Background of the organelle channel.
+  - Optional:  ackground of the measurement channel.

 ### Accepted datasets